Medical Officer (MBBS)

 Benefits of Professional Growth are really great.
 You get to learn a lot of things by actually doing them and you also get to work with senior consultants who can guide you.

 The Work Environment is very nice.
-Everyone is supportive and respectful to each other.
-We all work together as a team in our culture.
+As a hospital together the whole team is very supportive and respectful to each other.
+Working together as a team is the culture we follow.

 The compensation is also very good.
 Your salary will be competitive.
 It can be negotiated based on your clinical experience and how good you are at what you do.